 Type: Fact SheetEstimated reading time: 5 minutesProduced by: Lifeline

 Supporting yourself - rural and remote peopleThis website has links to resources and suggests ways to access support.Type: WebsiteEstimated reading time: 5 minutesProduced by: Head to Health

 Mental health helplinesThis web page provides links to a range of mental health helplines.Type: Web pageEstimated reading time: 5 MinutesProduced by: Health Direct

-Let’s talk where to find help for mental health concernsThis fact sheet lists tips for having a conversation with someone you are concerned about.
-It also suggests ways to find help for mental health concerns.Type: Fact SheetLength: 4 pagesProduced by: Centre for Rural and Remote Health
+Let’s talk - where to find help for mental health concernsThis fact sheet lists tips for having a conversation with someone you are concerned about.
+It also suggests ways to find help for mental health concerns.Type: Fact SheetLength: 4 pagesProduced by: Grand Pacific Health